Jump to Main Content

 Selection and Notification

-Virtual interviews will be held for finalists in late February / early March.
-ASH will select and notify the fellow in late March and offer the spot for the Congressional Fellowship, which begins in September 2024.
+Interviews will be held for finalists in early March 2025.
+ASH will select and notify the fellow in late March and offer the spot for the Congressional Fellowship, which begins in September 2025.

 Frequently Asked Questions